dhrudeep-dev/Data-Extension-Explorer-w-SQL-generator/README.md

 * **Comprehensive DE Listing:** Displays all Data Extensions accessible within the Business Unit.
 * **Folder Path Visibility:** Clearly shows the folder structure where each Data Extension resides.
 * **Detailed Attribute Schema:** Provides a full breakdown of fields, data types, lengths, primary key status, and nullability for selected Data Extensions.
-* **Quick SQL Generation:** Automatically generates basic SQL DML statements tailored to the selected Data Extension's schema.
+* **Quick SQL Generation:** Automatically generates basic SQL statements tailored to the selected Data Extension's schema.
 * **Intuitive User Interface:** Designed for ease of use and quick information retrieval.

 ## Prerequisites